Whitters148/DnDGame/content/Characters/Nyra Whisperwind (Thief and Spy).md

     - **Hair**: Long, straight, and white as snow, often tied back in a loose braid to keep it out of her face during missions.
     - **Clothing**: Wears tight-fitting dark leather armor, designed for stealth.
 Her outfit is reinforced with light padding for protection, but it’s clearly made to allow silent movement.
 She keeps a hooded cloak on hand for extra concealment and carries a variety of daggers and small tools hidden in her boots and belt.
     - **Features**: Nyra has sharp, angular features typical of her elven heritage, with slightly pointed ears.
 Her piercing violet eyes seem to see everything and everyone, though her expression remains calm and unreadable.
 Her lips are often curved in a knowing smirk, and her hands move quickly when handling tools or weapons.
+---
+**After Sunscar:**

+- **Role**: Former spy and thief from Sunscar, now a key member of the Falconstone Resistance.
+- **Occupation**: Spy, information broker, and scout for the refugees and Resistance.
+- **Personality**: Quiet, observant, and as calculating as ever.
+Nyra remains invaluable for reconnaissance, though the fall of Sunscar weighs heavily on her.
+- **Updates**:
+    - Nyra is now scouting the lands around Falconstone, gathering intelligence on enemy forces and the movement of Damaris' remaining generals.
+She helps plan covert operations and subversive activities against the enemy.
+- **How to Utilize**:
+    - **Quest Giver**: Provides espionage and reconnaissance quests, focusing on gathering intelligence on Damaris’ forces or setting up ambushes for enemies near Falconstone.
+- **Location**: Often away on missions, but when in Falconstone, she can be found strategizing with the Resistance leaders.